Rzelonek/Liblary-Managment/README.md

 - [ ] Make Connection with database like sql or API
 - [ ] Make better Gui
 - [ ] Add edit system for selected book and users
+- [ ] Make basic Release version with more clean code and better functionality

 **How to Use:**
 ```